 How Much Are You Planning to Spend?

 Perhaps the most significant limiting fact to the size of the pool you can build is your budget.
 You can only build a pool as big as you can pay for (or finance, as often happens).
 Large inground pools can be costly, usually costing between $50,000 and $100,000.
 On the other hand, small above ground pools can be as cheap as a few hundred dollars.
-Suffice to say, there’s quite a range to consider.
+So, there’s quite a range to consider.

 When you’re thinking about what you can afford, don’t forget to consider the additional costs associated with building a pool.
 In addition to the upfront costs like building a deck that surrounds the pool and upgrading your outdoor furniture, there’s also the matter of routine maintenance costs.
 The bigger your pool, the more you’ll spend on cleaning chemicals like chlorine and re-tiling.